Urban trees are a critical asset to cities.

 Health benefits from urban trees

 The mental and physical benefits of trees for residents are numerous.
-A growing body of evidence links exposure to vegetation with reduced rates of mortality, cardiovascular disease, stress, and depression.
+A growing body of evidence links exposure to trees with reduced rates of mortality, cardiovascular disease, stress, and depression.
 Living in greener areas is associated with higher levels of happiness, cognitive development, and learning outcomes.
 These benefits are related to a decrease in exposure to air pollution, noise, and heat, increased contact with nature, and strengthened social cohesion.

 Now multiple the benefits of that one tree by thousands, and you see the benefits of our urban forest!